GluuFederation/flex/admin-ui/docs/styling.md

 Two parameters arrive in the callback. `theme` is the MUI theme, useful for `theme.breakpoints`, `theme.zIndex` and spacing.
-The second is whatever the component passes in, which is almost always the resolved theme colours, and sometimes an `isDark` boolean.
+The second is whatever the component passes in, which is almost always the resolved theme colors, and sometimes an `isDark` boolean.

 Rules: